johannacarolinep/watercolour-school/README.md

     - [VSCode](https://code.visualstudio.com/) was used as the main tool to write and edit code.
     - [GIMP](https://www.gimp.org/) was used to edit and resize all images.
     - [GitHub](https://github.com/) was used to host the code of the website.
-    - [Colormind] (http://colormind.io/) was used to generate the color scheme for the website.
+    - [Colormind] (http://colormind.io/) was used to generate the colour scheme for the website.

 ---